Priyak1985/Tableau-Variable-Naming-Convention-API-Automation/README.md

 # Advantages of the Approach

 This approach makes the design process extremely robust and streamlined.
 Reports that prove to be extremely heavy with complex and chain of calculations will benefit largely from the approach.
-The merit of keeping the special LOD calculations under one folder is that a developer can always keep track of how many LOD calculations lie in the report.
-Furthermore, since context filters (or the lack of them) impacts LOD calculations (depending on the usage of 'Fixed' keyword) , a developer can quickly browse through the entire set of special calculations prior to making any additions or modifications to the filters of a report.
-Such as trying to gauge how many special calculations may get upset if a filter is removed from context.
+The merit of keeping the special LOD calculations under one folder is that a developer can always keep track of how many LOD calculations does the report have even if they scale very quickly.
+Furthermore, Since context filters ( or the lack of them) impacts LOD calculations ( and does not impact the ones with 'Fixed' keyword) , a developer can quickly browse through the entire set of special calculations prior to making any additions or modifications to the filters of a report.
 This design structure is very easy to introduce and extremely effective for complex reports with series of calculations in the reports.

 # Automation of the Design Transition
-The design structure so proposed here has indeed merit.
-But should it to be implemented to existing reports manually, the effort needed to do so would have been a clear spoiler.
-It requires tedious development work to go inside the reports and change the variable names one by one.
-The initial pain would have outweighed the eventual gain comfortably.
+The design structure so proposed here has definite merit.
+But was it to be implemented manually to existing reports manually, the effort needed to do so would have been a bottleneck.
+It requires tedious effort to go inside the reports change the variable names one by one and thereafter folder them appropriately. the initial pain would have outweighed the gain.
-Thankfully, there is a way to avoid the bottleneck.
-I have designed a python API (shared here ) that would do most of these heavy lifting by itself.
-When I say 'heavy lifting’, it means the API
+Thankfully, there is a way to avoid the bottleneck.** I have designed a python API ( shared here ) that would do most of these heavy lifting by itself**.
+When I say Heavy lifting , it means that for each data connection in the report , the API

                         1) Identifies and restores any database column renames.
-                        2) Applies the naming convention of prefixing Tableau calculations.
+                        2) Applies the naming convention of prefixing tableau calculations.
                         3) Folders the variables the right way.

-This is repeated for each data source a workbook connects to.
+The API is written completely in Python.
+Please download the API form this  [GOOGLE DRIVE LINK](https://drive.google.com/open?id=1iFmsKL2wDcoQsmgkqmuskVNsSc9L53rs)

 # Instructions to Use the API

-The API will scan the Tableau files (.twb) placed in the same folder as that of the API and create a sub-folder with the new transformed reports.
+The API and the Tableau files identified for the transformation need to reside under the same folder.
+Once you click on the API tool, the API will scan the tableau files (.twb) placed in the same folder and create a sub-folder with the new transformed reports.
 The original reports will remain untouched.
-The API is called the ‘Best_Practice_Implementation_Tool'. its a standalone executable with no external dependency.
-The API works on any Tableau version.
+The API is called the  'Best_Practice_Implementation_Tool'.
+Its a standalone executable with no external dependency.The API works on any tableau version.
 Most of the reports I have tested have transformed successfully with no impact on the charts.

-However, some of the new files may appear corrupt because of trying to introduce the final piece -the Tableau folders.
+However, some of the file copies may appear corrupt as a result of trying to introduce the final piece -the Tableau folders.
+Which is why the step of introducing the folders in the tableau report has been kept optional in the API ( The User will need to type yes or no to decide whether to apply folder structure) .
-Which is why the step of introducing the folders has been kept optional in the API ( The User will need to type yes or no to decide whether to apply folder structure) .
-Once the API performs the heavy lifting of renaming the Tableau fields appropriately, the foldering can always be done manually by a single click.
+ Once the API performs the heavy lifting of renaming the tableau fields appropriately, the foldering can always be done manually by a single click.

 ![](https://github.com/Priyak1985/Tableau-Best-Practice-Concept/blob/master/Screen%20shot%203.PNG)